fubark/cosmic/ui/README.md

 ```
 `build` hooks lets you declare child widgets that the current widget is composed of.
 Behind the scenes this is creating Frames which contain metadata about the declarations.
 Using frames gives you a lot of freedom in `build` for widget composition. `BuildContext.build()` is used to build a widget which takes in the Widget type and a tuple that can contain the widget's props in addition to reserved props like `bind` and `id`. `BuildContext.list()` is used to group together frames.

 The engine then proceeds to diff the structure provided by `build` against any existing instance tree.
 If a widget is missing it is created.
 If one already exists it's reused.
-When building a unit Widget (one that does not have any children) `build` should return `ui.NullFrameId`.
+When building a unit Widget (one that does not have any children) `build` should return `ui.FramePtr{}` or simply `.{}`.
 When building a Widget that has multiple children, `BuildContext.fragment()` wraps a list of frame ids as a fragment frame.

 ### Widget Binding
 Often times you'll want access to a child widget.
 Here's how you would do that with `WidgetRef` and the reserved `bind` prop.